 Our management will review and investigate

-Microbusiness Customers Independent review
+Microbusiness customers independent review

-Microbusiness customers are defined by energy regulator Ofgem as businesses that use not more than 100,000kWh of electricity per year, or not more than 293,000kWh of gas, or have fewer than 10 employees (or their full-time equivalent) and an annual turnover or annual balance sheet total of €2 million or less).
+What is a microbusiness customer?Microbusiness customers are defined by energy regulator Ofgem as businesses that use less than 100,000kWh of electricity per year, or less than 293,000kWh of gas, or have fewer than 10 employees (or their full-time equivalent) and an annual turnover or annual balance sheet total of €2 million or less).

-Demand Side Response (DSR) complaintsIf you have a complaint about our DSR service, download and complete the DSR complaint form (537KB, PDF), and send it to DSRcomplaints@npower.com.
+Demand Side Response (DSR) complaintsIf you have a complaint about our DSR service, you can download and complete the DSR complaint form (537KB, PDF), and send it to DSRcomplaints@npower.com.